Let's start by defining infrastructure management services.

 It is also of vital importance to know and appreciate the role of these remote sites.
 You must know it throughout the entire organization.
 Remote site systems are just as critical to optimal infrastructure.

 These include cell towers, small central offices, oil platforms.
 If ignored, failures within these systems can often be even more damaging than core system failures.

 Management of these disparate systems from a lot of gear suppliers is often very complex.
 Newer systems are likely SNMP-based.
 Older telemetry systems use simple contact closures.
 These closures are good/bad indicators.

 They provide limited, yet vital, information.
 Such ambiguous information often needs further digging by regional field technicians.

 Maintaining vital gear in such rural sites requires significant labor costs.
 But this is only part of the problem.
 Limited connectivity options, mountainous terrain and inclement weather add to the challenge of effective IM.

-Call DPS Today to learn more about remote site management solutions.
+Call us today to learn more about cost-effective remote site management solutions.

 You need to see DPS gear in action.
 Get a live demo with our engineers.